What I learnt delivering over 40 creative writing events in less than three months

 You have to tailor your plan for each group and not be afraid to tweak it as you go.
 I have a supply of readings or exercises to plug in the gaps when timing means I can't do a longer exercise I was hoping to.
 I don't have to dip into these often, but when I do I'm grateful to have them with me and to have thought about them in advance.

 4) Pause longer to give participants the chance to speak

 I read somewhere that doctors are likely to talk for much more of any appointment than their patients.
 When interviewed, they are liable to overestimate the amount of opportunity they gave their patient to speak.
 The same goes for writers delivering workshops.

-If you say "and what does everyone else think?" but only wait five seconds before getting a scared of the growing silence and giving your own opinion, chances are you've missed out on an opportunity to hear from a participant.
+If you say "and what does everyone else think?" but only wait five seconds before getting scared of the silence and give your own opinion instead, chances are you've missed out on an opportunity to hear from a participant.
 Wait longer than you think feels right (the silence feels longer to you than it does to them), and don't be afraid to ask again.
 People can be shy, but they like to be listened to.